|

 RAM - acronym for Random-Access Memory.

-server - a central computer dedicated to sending and receiving data from other computers (on a network).
+server - a central computer dedicated to sending and receiving data from

 software - files on disk that contain instructions for a computer.